-CG marking: With a pencil, mark on the outside of the tube the point between the fourth and fifth ballast slugs.
-On the fuselage, place some masking tape and put a mark on it at a point 99mm aft of the leading edge.
+CG marking: With a pencil, mark on the outside of the tube the exact centre.
+On the fuselage, place some masking tape and put a mark on it at a point 70mm aft of the leading edge.
 When the tube is eventually epoxied in, the marks on the tube and fuselage need to line up.